ctalaveraw/experiments/MASTER_README.md

  i will be using for keeping track of new toolsets to try out.

-Tools to try:
+Tools to learn:

-GitLab

 Cloud Platforms:
 Microsoft Azure
+Google Cloud

+Infrastructure platforms:
 Red Hat OpenShift
-Google Cloud

 DBs:
 SQL